-15. Leave Your Car with Car Attendants
+Leave Your Car Rental South Africa with Car Attendants

 Prepare for Toll Roads

 If you plan on doing a big South Africa road trip you need to prepare for toll roads.
-Most South African rental cars will already have a system set up in the car so you don’t have to do anything, but it’s still best to have some extra rand on you just in case.
+Most South African rental cars will already have a system set up in the car so you don’t have to do anything, but it’s still best to have some extra rand on you at all times just in case.

-17. Crossing Borders
+Crossing South African Borders

 Check for Restricted Mileage

 Drive on the Left-Hand Side in South Africa

 That said, the pedals are in the same order as in the US, with the clutch on the left (for manual vehicles), foot brake in the middle, and gas pedal on the right.

 There’s Always Uber

-If you don’t feel comfortable driving around the cities Uber is a very popular option.
-In cities like Johannesburg, Pretoria, and Cape Town Uber is everywhere and it is very affordable!
+If you don’t feel comfortable driving around the cities, Uber is a very popular option.
+In cities like Johannesburg, Pretoria, and Cape Town, Uber is everywhere and it is very affordable!

-21. South Africa is a Great Place to Road Trip
+South Africa is a Great Place to Road Trip

 All in all, South Africa is an awesome place to road trip!
 We spent three months in South Africa traveling to all the best places and hope to return one day and do it all again.
 There is so much to see, so much to do, and the best part of all is you can road trip South Africa on a modest budget!